Taranjeet-kaur/Obsession-Log/logs/2025/03_march/2nd-march.md

 * Add logic for operators in `calculator` project.
 * Brush up conditionals and loops in python
 * Continue with Introduction To DSA.
+* Make sure to complete all Intermediate HTML concepts TOMORROW ONLY.